Coming into the Genome Age Part II: Exploring Human Variation and Evolution

 - Coming into the Genome Age Part IV: Detecting Transgenes in Genetically Modified Food

 Why the mitochondrial genome?

-In my previous article, I challenged biology educators to help students step into the genome age by analyzing DNA with a combination of in vitro lab work and in silico computer work.
-Now, I will introduce another experiment that allows students to use their own DNA differences (polymorphisms) to explore human variation, relatedness, and evolution.
+In “Coming into the Genome Age Part I,” I challenge biology educators to help students step into the genome age by analyzing DNA with a combination of in vitro lab work and in silico computer work.
+Here I introduce an experiment that allows students to use their own DNA differences (polymorphisms) to explore human variation, relatedness, and evolution.
 This experiment examines single nucleotide polymorphisms (SNPs) in the nucleotide sequence of a portion of the mitochondrial (mt) chromosome.

 The mt chromosome is an oddity in the human genome.
 It retains several features of the bacterial chromosome from which it evolved: it is a small, circular molecule (think plasmid) and its 37 genes lack any introns.
 Because it is located within the mitochondrion, the major source of oxygen free radicals, the noncoding portion of the mt chromosome accumulates mutations at about 10 times the rate of nuclear chromosomes.
 At conception, sperm mitochondria are excluded and the dividing zygote receives its mt genome only from the cytoplasm of the fertilized egg.
 Thus, the mt genome is inherited in a maternal lineage.
 Because there are several copies of the mitochondrial chromosome in each of the hundreds to thousands of mitochondria per cell, mtDNA sequences are highly enriched over nuclear sequences.
 This increases the chances of retrieving mtDNA from degraded samples from ancient specimens or poorly preserved forensic evidence.